 After lathering, dip the cat back into the first container to rinse.
 Get as much soap off as possible before removing and sluice off excess water before rinsing in subsequent containers of clean water.

-Adult Cat Dip or Spray Method
+Choose Between the Adult Cat Dip or Spray Method

 Jumbo-size adult cats can be hard to dunk, and running water can be scary for them.
 Instead, you can use a ladle to dip water.
 If you have a spray nozzle on the sink, use a low force, with the nozzle close to the fur so kitty doesn't see the spray.

 Never spray in the face; use a wash rag to wet, soap and rinse that area.
 Keep one hand on the cat at all times to prevent escapes.
-Rinse beginning at the neck and down the cat's back; don't neglect beneath the tail or tummy.
+Rinse beginning at the neck and down the cat's back; don't neglect beneath the tail or on the tummy.

 Wrap the clean cat in a dry towel.
 Shorthaired cats dry quickly, but longhaired felines may need two or more towels to blot away most of the water.
 If your cat tolerates or enjoys the blow dryer, use only the lowest setting to avoid burns.

 Preventing Problems With Your Cat During a Bath

 Some cats will truly enjoy the bath and others will not.
 Remain patient and don't scold your cat during the bath.
 If your cat is really hating the bath, try plenty of praise, solicit some help, or rinse off the soap and try again next time.
 If bathing your cat at home seems too problematic, a professional groomer that is experienced with cats is your best bet for an effective cleaning by a professional.